-The Permittee shall notify the Commission, the USFWS, and the DNR within 24 hours of the discovery of any of the following:
+The Permittee shall notify the Commission, Department of Commerce Energy Environmental Review and Analysis staff (EERA), the FWS, and the DNR within 24 hours of the discovery of any of the following:

-- (a) five or more dead or injured birds or bats within a five day reporting period; - (b) one or more dead or injured state threatened, endangered, or species of special concern; - (c) one or more dead or injured federally listed species, including species proposed for listing; or - (d) one or more dead or injured bald or golden eagle(s).
+- (a) five or more dead or injured birds or bats, at an individual turbine location, within a five day reporting period; - (b) twenty or more dead or injured birds or bats, across the entire facility, within a five day reporting period; - (c) one or more dead or injured state threatened, endangered, or species of special concern; - (d) one or more dead or injured federally listed species, including species proposed for listing; or

+(e) one or more dead or injured bald or golden eagle(s).

-In the event that one of the four discoveries listed above should be made, the Permittee must file with the Commission within seven days, a compliance report identifying the details of what was discovered, the turbine where the discovery was made, a detailed log of agencies and individuals contacted, and current plans being undertaken to address the issue.
+In the event that one of the five discoveries listed above should be made, the Permittee must file with the Commission within seven days, a compliance report identifying the details of what was discovered, the turbine where the discovery was made, a detailed log of agencies and individuals contacted, and current plans being undertaken to address the issue.